NASA-AMMOS/3DTilesRendererJS/TESTCASES.md

 #### expected

-No tiles are above the 2 max depth value while others are exactly at the level.
+No tiles are above or equal to the 2 max depth value.

 ## Verify that tiles do not change when update() is not called